s0rta/revengate-new/roadmap.md

 Simulator:
 - [ ] simulator auto-starts an ExtraStage if the starting board is not populated
 - [ ] simulator repositions actors that are at invalid coords (out of board or inside walls)

+Magic:
+- [ ] spells check the Aether level of the location